-However, there are several factors that may affect each company’s average cost per hire, as it depends on the organization’s hiring volume.
+However, there are several factors that may affect each company’s average cost per hire, as it depends on the organisation’s hiring volume.
 Also, some roles (e.g. engineering) require longer to fill, resulting in higher accumulated costs per hire.
-In conclusion, depending on the size of the company and the industry in which it operates, a good cost per hire benchmark can range from £2,500 to £4,000 ($3,000 to $5,000 U.S.).
+In conclusion, depending on the size of the company and the industry in which it operates, a good cost-per-hire benchmark can range from £2,500 to £4,000 ($3,000 to $5,000 U.S.).
 Knowing this metric can help you make more strategic decisions to lower recruitment costs.

 What’s the Real Cost of Losing an Employee?

-Employee turnover (the rate at which employees leave your organization and are replaced by new workers) is a big challenge for companies of all sizes – from small businesses and non-profits to Fortune 500 organizations.
+Employee turnover (the rate at which employees leave your organisation and are replaced by new workers) is a big challenge for companies of all sizes – from small businesses and non-profits to Fortune 500 organisations.
 Employee turnover can be classified into two categories: voluntary and involuntary.